 2.5.
 Automatic Differentiation¶ Open the notebook in SageMaker Studio Lab

-Recall from Section 2.4 that calculating derivatives is the crucial step in all of the optimization algorithms that we will use to train deep networks.
-While the calculations are straightforward, working them out by hand can be tedious and error-prone, and this problem only grows as our models become more complex.
+Recall from Section 2.4 that calculating derivatives is the crucial step in all the optimization algorithms that we will use to train deep networks.
+While the calculations are straightforward, working them out by hand can be tedious and error-prone, and these issues only grow as our models become more complex.

 While autograd libraries have become a hot concern over the past decade, they have a long history.
 In fact the earliest references to autograd date back over half of a century (Wengert, 1964).
 The core ideas behind modern backpropagation date to a PhD thesis from 1980 (Speelpenning, 1980) and were further developed in the late 1980s (Griewank, 1989).
 While backpropagation has become the default method for computing gradients, it is not the only option.
 For instance, the Julia programming language employs forward propagation (Revels et al., 2016).
 Before exploring methods, let’s first master the autograd package.